 7 Signs You Don't Make Enough Money

 If you are constantly struggling to make ends meet, you may be facing a combination of problems.
-It can be frustrating to be in a financial rut and not be able to find a way out.
+It can be frustrating to feel stuck in a financial rut with no way out.
 You may think that you make decent money, but you are still struggling each month.
 You may be overspending or you may not make enough money.
-You may be overspending while not making enough to cover your basic needs.
-This can lead to real trouble.
-If you do not make enough to cover your bills, you will need to take steps now to increase your income.
-Even if you feel like you are too poor to budget, a budget can help you get back on track, and you can use these strategies to help you cope with being poor.
-Learn seven signs that you do not make enough money.
+Or maybe both.

 You Are Using Your Credit Cards Every Month

-It may seem difficult to stop using your credit cards when you do not seem to have enough to cover your basic necessities.
-Switching to cash for your daily purchases can help you limit what you are spending.
-Leaving the card at home when shopping can help you cut back on impulse purchases too.
+It may seem difficult to stop using your credit cards when you don't seem to have enough to cover your basic necessities.
+But switching to cash for your daily purchases can help you limit what you are spending.

 You Run Out of Money at the Beginning of the Month

-Every now and then, you can have a bad month where everything is super tight the last week or so.
-However, if you are struggling to make ends meet after the fifth of the month, then you are most likely facing an income crisis.
-This is a strong indicator of an income crisis because it demonstrates that there is not as much overspending going on.
-If you are barely able to pay your bills and you do not have enough left over to eat on, then you are not making enough money.
+Every now and then, you can have a bad month.
+However, if you are consistently struggling to make ends meet after the fifth of the month, then you are most likely facing an income crisis.
+This is a clear indicator that overspending is probably not the problem.
+If you are barely able to pay your primary bills, then you are not making enough money.
 You may feel like your paycheck is already spent before you receive it.

 Finding a new job may be the best way to increase your income.
 However, taking on a second job or working side projects can help you pay down debt and build up an emergency fund so that you can do more than tread water.
-If this is going to be a long-term issue, then going back to school so that you can qualify for a higher paying job may be a good solution.
-As you improve your income, be sure to remember the lessons you learned while poor.
+If this is going to be a long-term issue, then you may want to consider going back to school so that you can qualify for a higher-paying job.

 There's Nothing Else to Cut

 When you look at your budget to find extra money, you cannot find anything else to cut.
-You are already doing without cable, you do not have a gym membership, and you never eat out.
-It can be very frustrating when you are choosing between eating and paying your electricity bill.
-If you have cut everything you can and you still cannot make ends meet then you have a serious income issue.
+You are already doing without cable, you don't have a gym membership, and you never eat out.
+If you have cut everything you can and you still cannot make ends meet, then you have a serious income issue.

-A bare-bones budget is more than just cutting your lifestyle.
+A bare-bones budget goes beyond cutting your lifestyle.
 It means that you only spend on necessities and quit spending on luxuries altogether.
 This means instead of buying the steak at the grocery store, you go with the hamburger meat.
-It means that there is no eating out and you do not buy anything new unless you absolutely need it no matter how good the deal is.
+It means that there is no eating out and you do not buy anything new unless you absolutely need it, no matter how good the deal is.
 Generally, this is a short-term budget that can help you get by until you do something to improve your situation.

 You Can't Handle an Emergency

 When you are stretched tight each month, it is difficult to put money aside in an emergency fund.
+But this creates a domino effect.
 If you are not able to handle an emergency, you may end up using your credit cards.
 Eventually, your credit card payments will grow large enough that they cripple you even more.
-If you do not have any extra money to save for an emergency fund each month, then you do not make enough money.
+If you don't have any extra money to save for an emergency fund each month, even when you've cut back, then you don't make enough money.